gkoberger/meteor-reststop/README.md

 Since this is a RESTful API (and it's meant to be used by non-browsers), you must include the `loginToken` and `userId` with each request.

     curl --data "userId=fbdpsNf4oHiX79vMJ&loginToken=f2KpRW7KeN9aPmjSZ" http://localhost:3000/api/posts/

+Or, pass it as a header.
+This is probably a bit cleaner:

+    curl -H "X-Login-Token: f2KpRW7KeN9aPmjSZ" -H "X-User-Id: fbdpsNf4oHiX79vMJ" http://localhost:3000/api/posts/

 THANKS TO
 ---------